 Bicycle lanes are also supported where previous studies indicate sufficient roadway widths for safe travel.
 One such bicycle connection is between Armonk hamlet and Crittenden Middle School.
 However, bicycle access needs to fit into the existing roadway network and built context.
 For example, a separate bike lane is not appropriate on Main Street, as it would replace parking that serves existing stores.
-In this case, the roadway should simply be marked so that drivers know that bikes may share the road.

-In some cases, it is difficult to do both sidewalks and bicycle lanes at the same location.
+In some cases, it is difficult to accommodate both sidewalks and bicycle lanes at the same location.
 An example is Route 22 in North White Plains.
 This is a very high-volume road with relatively high speeds.
 The roadway lanes are already undersized in that they are not uniformly 11-12 feet wide.
 The road is not wide enough to include both continuous sidewalks and designated bike lanes.
 In the Comprehensive Plan workshop for North White Plains residents favored sidewalks as a safe and more inclusive measure that better serves all ages and abilities.